 GM brought this generation Suburban into the modern era by giving it an independent rear suspension, which improved ride comfort, handling, and, as a result of better packaging, third-row room.

 The standard 5.3-liter V8 is mated to a 10-speed automatic transmission, and together the powertrain supplies plenty of predictable and smooth power.

-The enormous cabin is quiet, and the controls are easy to use except for the tricky gear selector.
+The enormous cabin is noticeably quiet, and the controls are easy to use, except for the tricky gear selector.

 It's a big step up to get into the Suburban, and the tall hood hurts forward visibility.

-FCW and AEB with pedestrian detection are standard, but BSW is optional.
+FCW and AEB with pedestrian detection are standard, but BSW and RCTW are optional.

 Updates for 2022 included standard LDW and LKA.